scala/docs.scala-lang/_overviews/scala3-book/scala-for-javascript-devs.md

 ## Classes

 Scala has both classes and case classes.
-A *class* is similar to a JavaScript class, and is generally intended for use in OOP style applications (though they can also be used in FP code), and *case classes* have additional features that make them very useful in FP style applications.
+A _class_ is similar to a JavaScript class, and is generally intended for use in [OOP style applications][modeling-oop] (though they can also be used in FP code), and _case classes_ have additional features that make them very useful in [FP style applications][modeling-fp].

 The following example shows how to create several types as enumerations, and then defines an OOP-style `Pizza` class.
 At the end, a `Pizza` instance is created and used: